 How to Dry a Wet Baseball Glove? | Without Ruining It

-Baseball is an outdoor sport.
-And like all outdoor sports, sometimes you just have to tough it out and play in the rain – it’s unavoidable.
-And if you have to play in the rain, there’s a high possibility that once you’re done, your favorite baseball glove will be drenched in water.
+Baseball is an outdoor sport, and like every outdoor sport, sometimes you just have to tough it out and play through the rain.
+It’s unavoidable.
+And if you play in the rain, there’s a good chance that by the time the game’s over, your favorite baseball glove is soaked through.

-Now baseball gloves are not like soccer balls.
-You can’t just play in the rain with your gloves and expect no repercussions.
-Excessive exposure to moisture can and will damage them and shorten their lifespan pretty drastically.
-So that begs the question – how do you dry a wet baseball glove?
+Baseball gloves aren’t like soccer balls.
+You can’t just play in wet conditions and expect no repercussions afterward.
+Excessive exposure to moisture can and will damage the leather and shorten your glove’s lifespan pretty drastically.
+So that begs the question, how do you dry a wet baseball glove the right way?

-I mean, you can’t exactly put them in the microwave or dry them with a hairdryer (Bad idea, trust me).
-So, what are your options?
-Well, air drying is the only way to go here.
-But you also need to apply glove conditioners while you’re at it.
-Long story short, there is a fair bit of preparation for this.
+I mean, you can’t exactly put it in the microwave or blast it with a hairdryer (bad idea, trust me).
+Air drying is the only safe way to go here, and you’ll also need to condition the leather while you’re at it.
+Long story short, there’s a bit of prep work involved.

 Is a Baseball Glove Ruined If It Gets Wet?

-Before I take you deeper down the rabbit hole, let’s start with one question that might be circling your thoughts – is this the end for your glove?
-If it got wet, was it time to say goodbye?
-Thankfully, no. But that doesn’t mean you can just toss it in the locker and call it a day.
-You need to dry it up properly, condition the leather, and remoisturize it so that it doesn’t soak up the rainwater completely.
-Otherwise, all sorts of issues can crop up in your baseball glove.
+Before I take you deeper down the rabbit hole, let’s answer the question that’s probably circling your thoughts right now.
+Is this the end for your glove?
+If it got wet, is it time to say goodbye?
+Thankfully, no. But that doesn’t mean you can just toss it in your locker and call it a day.
+You need to dry it properly, condition the leather, and rehydrate it so it doesn’t stay soaked with rainwater.
+Otherwise, all sorts of issues can crop up.

 How to Dry a Wet Baseball Glove